PX4/PX4-user_guide/en/sensor/rangefinders.md

 The uLanding Radar is not present in "most" firmware by default and must be started by updating a configuration file (rather than by a parameter).
 More information can be found here: [uLanding Radar](../sensor/ulanding_radar.md).

+### LeddarOne

+[LeddarOne](https://leddartech.com/modules/leddarone/) is small-size lidar module with a narrow, yet diffuse beam that offers excellent overall detection range and performance in a robust, reliable, cost-effective package.
+It has a sensing range is from 1cm to 40m and needs to be connected to a UART/serial bus.

+The LeddarOne is not present in "most" firmware by default and must be started by updating a configuration file (rather than by a parameter).
+More information can be found here: [LeddarOne](../sensor/leddar_one.md).

 ### Other